rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

   ![goo](/images/core-concepts/builds/build-creation/catkin-build-info.png?classes=border,shadow&width=30pc)

-5. The **rapyuta.io** platform allows you to push and save the build image to an external docker registry.To push and save the build image to the private registry, do the following.
+5. The **rapyuta.io** platform allows you to push and save the build image to an external docker registry.
+To push and save the build image to the private registry, do the following.

     a.
 Under the **Docker Secret** tab, click the **Docker Push Secret**  toggle button.